COVID-19 Vaccines

 Vaccine eligibility and doses

-- Adults 65 years of age or older.
+- Adults 65 years of age and older:

-- Residents of long-term care homes and other congregate living settings.
+- Adult residents of long-term care homes and congregate living settings for seniors.

 Not previously vaccinated |